La-Lojban/lojban.pw/pages/books/learn-lojban.md

 > **le nu mi klama le pa cmana pu cu pluka**
 > _That I went to a mountain is pleasant._

 When not using **nu** we don't have event relations.
-Nouns start with **le** and end in its verb (like a single or a compound verb).
-Thus we can insert tenses to a verb in nouns only before that verb:
+Nouns start with **le** and end in its verb (whether it's a single or a compound verb).
+Thus we can put term particles before a verb in a noun only before that verb:

 > **le pu kunti tumla ca purdi**
 > _What was a desert is now a garden._